 Unmapped reads are often ignored or discarded without further analysis.
 However, there may be gold, or junk(!), in the set of unmapped reads.
-In case you want to spend some time analyzing them more fully, here are some reasons we see unmapped reads after sequence alignment is complete.
+If you want to spend some time analyzing them more fully, here are some reasons we save unmapped reads after sequence alignment is complete.

 - Species divergence.
 Unmapped reads may simply indicate that the sequenced species shows evolutionary divergence from the reference species.
 The sequenced species may contain sets of reads that are not present in the reference species.
 This divergence can also occur at the subspecies and strain level, which is one reason it’s important to choose subspecies or strains as reference genomes that are as closely related to the sequenced species as possible.